DeCode: Decoupling Content and Delivery for Medical QA: Cost Latency Analysis

 \section{Cost \& Latency Analysis}

 In this section, we analyze the cost and latency of the DeCode framework.
 In addition, we include the cost and latency of MDAgents~\cite{kim2024mdagents}, KAMAC~\cite{wu2025kamac}, and MuSeR~\cite{zhou2025muser}.
 To ensure fair comparison, we assume an output token rate of $70$ tokens/second to avoid latency fluctuations due to API re-routing.
-The details of the DeCode framework is listed in Table ~\ref{tab:component_stats}.
-Comparisons between the various LLM-based medical QA frameworks are provided in Table \ref{tab:comparative_stats}.
+Furthermore, costs are estimated based on the official OpenAI o3 pricing model, $\$2.00$ per 1M input tokens and $\$8.00$ per 1M output tokens.

+\paragraph{DeCode Component Breakdown.} Table~\ref{tab:component_stats} details the token usage and latency of each module within our framework.
+By executing the Profiler (Background and User Needs) and the Formulator modules concurrently, we effectively mask the latency of the initial extraction steps.
+The final Synthesizer accounts for the largest portion of the overall latency ($20.83$\,s), as it is responsible for generating the comprehensive, patient-facing response.
+Overall, the parallelized architecture strictly bounds the total latency to approximately $45$ seconds per query.